Venktesh-Kavi/go-programming/learning_go/pointers/pointers.md

 * The above pattern in go is a very efficient and idiomatic way to write go code with efficient memory utilisation.

+Using fmt.Printf("%p", somePtr). %p prints the value itself (what it is pointing to).
+To get address of pointer use &somePtr